ARM-software/CMSIS-View/Examples/Fault/B-U585I-IOT02A/README.md

 When a fault is triggered the fault handler saves the fault information with the `ARM_FaultSave` function.

-When valid fault information exists it can be viewed with **Component Viewer** or with `ARM_FaultRecord` function the fault information can be output to the **Event Recorder** or with the `RM_FaultPrint` function it can be output to the STDIO.
+When valid fault information exists it can be viewed with **Component Viewer** or with `ARM_FaultRecord` function the fault information can be output to the **Event Recorder** or with the `ARM_FaultPrint` function it can be output to the STDIO.